isar/isar/docs/docs/queries.md

   .findAll();
 ```

-You can also chain multiple distinct conditions for example to find all shoes with distinct model-size combinations:
+You can also chain multiple distinct conditions to find all shoes with distinct model-size combinations:

 ```dart
 final shoes = await isar.shoes.filter()